“No amount of paid media is going to turn bad creative into good content.”

-It’s silly to think that you don’t need to practice day in and day out, to drill the basics over and over and to master your craft just because you can get scouted from the backyard basketball court and make it to the big leagues.
+It’s silly to think that you don’t need to practice day in and day out, to drill the basics over and over, and to master your craft just because you can get scouted from the backyard basketball court and make it to the big leagues.

-I remember a story Jay Abraham tells of a radio host who’s “claim to fame” was that he could write a 60 second ad in 60 seconds, and Jay recalls how this was a massive disservice to so many because it essentially delivered no results whatsoever.
+I remember a story Jay Abraham tells of a radio host whose “claim to fame” was that he could write a 60 second ad in 60 seconds, and Jay recalls how this was a massive disservice to so many because it essentially delivered no results whatsoever.

 Again, no amount of money can turn bad creative into good content.

 As I mentioned earlier, with the easy nature of marketing on social media, the market has become increasingly jaded and the population is getting incredibly good at “tuning out” anything they don’t want – even before seeing if they want it or not.